 Basic Human Rights for Union Activists

-7:00 PM - 9:00 PM PST
+7:00 PM - 9:00 PM PST This is a virtual event

 This workshop provides an overview of the legal protections workers enjoy under the Canadian Charter of Rights and Freedoms, human rights legislation, collective agreements, and employer policies.
 Participants will learn about the differences between federal and provincial human rights protection, prohibited grounds, protected areas, gaps in existing legal protection and exceptions and special programs.
 It will also cover the different roles of the Canadian Human Rights Tribunal, the Canadian Human Rights Commission, the BC Human Rights Tribunal, the BC Human Rights Commissioner, the CLAS Human Rights Clinic and the Ombudsperson’s Office, anatomy of a human rights claim, available remedies and practice in writing and filing a claim.